| KEITA IIDA'S TOP TEN COIN-OP VIDEOGAMES keita@mindspring.com

 you'll have your friends green with envy and girls blushing in

-awe of your skill and manliness.
+awe of your skill and manliness.4.
+Crazy Climber

-Crazy Climber has quite possibly the goofiest characters and
+(Nichibutsu) Crazy Climber has quite possibly the goofiest characters and

 theme among the classic-era coin-ops.
 In this cult favorite,